sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 ## Nested models

-Instance of `SymbolicModel` is just an `torch.nn.Module` and you can use it as such.
+Instance of Symbolic Model is just an `torch.nn.Module` and you can use it as such.
 This means you can use it anywhere, including another Symbolic Model or vanilla model.
 Create new models, using the existing ones.
 Here we create a model that calculates how similar are two feature maps generated